PaintBox Tip #93 Conquering Fears

-New Students are often are fearful of putting the brush to paper.
+New Students are often fearful of putting the brush to paper.
 Some people are able to articulate this fear and its foundations, mostly not.

 Many students tell me of the harsh and cruel comments they received about their art when they were young.
 From teachers, parents and friends – some well-meaning, some not, some from overt jealousy.